CharafsProjects/chocolate_peanuts/README.md

 # Chocolate Peanuts

-This Repo contains my data of 713 colored chocolate peanuts of four different brands (m&m, ja!, Chateau, Mister Choc).
+This repository contains my collected data of 713 colored chocolate peanuts from four different brands (m&m, ja!, Chateau, Mister Choc).
+Each brand is represented by ~400g colored chocolate peanuts.

 I've collected information like
 - color
 - weight in gramm
-- length in milimeter
+- length in millimetre
-- width in milimeter
+- width in millimetre
 - brand

-Besides that I did a little analysis about the data using the ggpairs-function.
+This data can be used for analysis exercieses or to train supervised machine learning algorithm, like e.g. a decision tree.

+Have Fun!